Enlarged Prostate Treatments

-It's important to talk with a doctor when you begin noticing changes in your urinary function.
+It's important to talk with a doctor when you begin noticing changes in urinary function.
 You need to find out what's going on so you can be treated for enlarged prostate if necessary.
 For many men, especially those who are young when the prostate starts growing, getting early treatment can head off complications later on.

-Assessing the Symptoms of Your Enlarged Prostate
+Assessing the Symptoms of an Enlarged Prostate

-To help your doctor understand how bothersome your enlarged prostate symptoms are for you, the American Urological Association (AUA) has developed a BPH Symptom Index.
+To help your doctor understand how bothersome enlarged prostate symptoms are for you, the American Urological Association (AUA) has developed a BPH Symptom Index.
 This is a brief questionnaire that asks about specific symptoms and how frequently they occur.
 Each answer is assigned a number -- and your total is ranked on a scale ranging from mild to severe.